| NODIS Library | Human Resources and Personnel(3000s) | Search |

 3.4 Workplace Security Plans

-3.4.4 Security personnel can assist employees with the following types of issues: dealing with telephone, internet, or email harassment at the workplace; addressing safety when entering or leaving a worksite; using technology to enhance safety (e.g., cellular phones); what to do if confronted in the workplace by an alleged perpetrator; and, what to do if the employee sees an alleged perpetrator trying to enter the workplace.
+3.4.4 Protective Services personnel can assist employees with the following types of issues: dealing with telephone, internet, or email harassment at the workplace; addressing safety when entering or leaving a worksite; using technology to enhance safety (e.g., cellular phones); what to do if confronted in the workplace by an alleged perpetrator; and, what to do if the employee sees an alleged perpetrator trying to enter the workplace.

 | TOC | ChangeHistory | Preface | Chapter1 | Chapter2 | Chapter3 | Chapter4 | Chapter5 | Chapter6 | Chapter7 | Chapter8 | AppendixA | AppendixB | ALL |